-3.3.4Built-in Analytic Functions
+3.3.4 Built-in Analytic Functions

 Table 19.
 Built-in Analytic Functions Average(expr) Synonym for Avg.
 Avg(expr) Returns the average of all expr values.
 BBands(expr [, window [, stdevs [, useEM A]]]) Returns the Bollinger Bands based on value of expr.
 Bollinger Bands are used to measure the "highness" or "lowness" of a value relative to previous values.
-They consist of: a window -period (default is 20) moving average (MA) an upper band at stdevs (default is 2) times the N-period standard deviation above the moving average (MA + Ko) a lower band at stdevs times an N-period standard deviation below the moving average (MA - Ko) The moving average is computed as an
+They consist of: a window-period (default is 20) moving average (MA) an upper band at stdevs (default is 2) times the N-period standard deviation above the moving average (MA + Ko) a lower band at stdevs times an N-period standard deviation below the moving average (MA - Kσ) The moving average is computed as an

 Table 19.
 Built-in Analytic Functions Exponential Moving Average (EMA) if useEMA is true (the default), or as a Simple Moving Average (SMA) if useEMA is false.
 BollingerBands(expr [,window[,stdevs[,useEMA]]]) Synonym for BBands.
-EMA(expr [,window]) Returns the Exponential Moving Average (EMA) based on value of expr .
+EMA(expr [, window]) Returns the Exponential Moving Average (EMA) based on value of expr .
 An EMA is a window -period (default is 20) type of moving average that is similar to a simple moving average, except that more weight is given to the latest data.
-The general formula is: curEMA = ((curVal - priorEMA) weight) + priorEMA Where: weight = 2 / (window + 1) For Each (expr,)For each row in the input result, evaluate each argument.
-Returns a result consisting of a co each expr argument and a row for each row input result.
-The value of each cell in the returner result is the value of evaluating the expression column against the corresponding row in the result.
+The general formula is: curEMA = ((curVal - priorEMA) weight) + priorEMA Where: weight = 2 / (window + 1) ForEach(expr ,) For each row in the input result, evaluate each expr argument.
+Returns a result consisting of a column for each expr argument and a row for each row of the input result.
+The value of each cell in the returned result is the value of evaluating the expression for the column against the corresponding row in the input result.
 Max(expr) Returns the maximum of expr values.
 Maximum(expr) Synonym for Max.
 Mean(expr) Synonym for Avg.
 Median(expr) Returns the "middle" value, based on sorted order of all values for expr .
 Min(expr) Returns the minimum of expr values for group.
 Minimum(expr) Synonym for Min.
 Percentile(expr, percentile) Returns the specified percentile value for expr .
 This is the value below which the specified percentage of all values fall.
 SMA(expr [,window]) Returns the Simple Moving Average (SMA) based on value of expr .
 An SMA is a window -period (default is 20) type of moving average that gives equal weight to each data

 Table 19.
-Built-in Analytic Functions item.
-It is essentially the mean of the data items in the window.
+Built-in Analytic Functions

+item.
+It is essentially the mean of the data iten the window.

 StdDev(expr) Synonym for StdDevPop.

 StdDevPop(expr) Returns the population standard deviation of all values for expr .

-Subanomaly(begin, end, anomaly- begin, anomaly-end, season, expr) Will provide further detail if an anomaly was deter between anomaly-begin and anomaly-end.
-Example: Get activity compute subanomalies('2017-01-02','2017-02- 01','2017-01-22','2017-01- 23','day/week','avg(elapsedTime)') Sum(expr) Returns the sum of all expr values for group.
+Sum(expr) Returns the sum of all expr values for group.

 Var(expr) Synonym for VariancePop.

 Variance(expr) Synonym for VariancePop.

 VariancePop(expr) Returns the population variance of all values for expr .

 VarianceSample(expr) Returns the sample variance of all values for expr .

 VarPop(expr) Synonym for VariancePop.

 VarSample(expr) Synonym for VarianceSample.